 PEER LEARNING NETWORK: A CHOREOGRAPHIC WORKING GROUP FOR EMERGING ARTISTS

 Program Dates: November 1, 2019 to June 30, 2020

 Developed in response to a need for increased choreographic development for artists in Toronto, the Peer Learning Network is an opportunity for emerging* choreographers to learn, experiment, develop work, develop methodologies, but most of all to do it together.
 Artists working in all forms and practices of dance are encouraged to apply.

-This project is an experiment in self-directed learning.
-Interested artists should be willing to commit to working with the group, attending sharing sessions, and where possible, working with other choreographers as an interpreter.
+This project is an ongoing experiment in self-directed learning.
+Interested artists should be willing to commit to working with the group, attending sharing sessions, and where possible, working with other choreographers as outside eyes, collaborators, and accomplices.